-Needle biopsy: For a needle biopsy, a hollow needle is placed through the skin in the abdomen and into the liver.
+Needle biopsy: A hollow needle is placed through the skin in the abdomen and into the liver.
 The skin is first numbed with local anesthesia before the needle is placed.
-Different sized needles may be used.
+Different-sized needles may be used.

 Laparoscopic biopsy: Biopsy specimens can also be taken during laparoscopy.
 This lets the doctor see the surface of the liver and take samples of abnormal-appearing areas.

-Surgical biopsy: In some cases, a biopsy sample may not be obtained until surgery that is meant to treat the tumor.
-An incisional biopsy (removing a piece of the tumor) or an excisional biopsy (removing the entire tumor and some surrounding normal liver tissue) can be done during an operation.
-But since doctors often prefer to know the exact type of tumor before surgery, other types of biopsy methods may be used.
+Surgical biopsy: An incisional biopsy (removing a piece of the tumor) or an excisional biopsy (removing the entire tumor and some surrounding normal liver tissue) can be done during an operation.

-Your doctor may order lab tests for a number of reasons:
+Your doctor could order lab tests for a number of reasons:

 Alpha-fetoprotein blood (AFP) test

-This test can also be useful in people already diagnosed with liver cancer.
-The AFP level can help determine what treatment options might be appropriate.
+This test is sometimes useful in people already diagnosed with liver cancer.
+The AFP level can help determine what treatment might be an option.
 During treatment, the test can be used to help give an idea of how well it is working, as the AFP level should go down if treatment is effective.
 The test can be used after treatment as well, to look for possible signs that the cancer has come back (recurred).

 Other blood tests

 Liver function tests (LFTs): Because liver cancer often develops in livers already damaged by hepatitis and/or cirrhosis, doctors need to know the condition of your liver before starting your treatment.
-A series of blood tests can help assess the condition of the part of your liver not affected by the cancer.
-They measure levels of certain substances in your blood that show how well your liver is working.
+A series of blood tests can measure levels of certain substances in your blood that show how well your liver is working.

-If your liver is not healthy, you might not be able to have surgery to try to cure the cancer, as the surgery might require removal of a large part of your liver.
+If the part of your liver not affected by cancer isn’t working well, you might not be able to have surgery to try to cure the cancer, as the surgery might require removal of a large part of your liver.
 This is a common problem in people with liver cancer.

-Blood clotting tests: The liver also makes proteins that help blood clot when you are bleeding.
-A damaged liver may not make enough of these clotting factors, which could increase your risk of bleeding.
+Blood clotting tests: The liver also makes proteins that help blood clot when you bleed.
+A damaged liver might not make enough of these clotting factors, which could increase your risk of bleeding.
 Your doctor may order blood tests such as a prothrombin time (PT) to help assess this risk.

 Kidney function tests: Tests of blood urea nitrogen (BUN) and creatinine levels are often done to assess how well your kidneys are working.

-Complete blood count (CBC): This test measures levels of red blood cells, white blood cells (which fight infections), and platelets (which help the blood clot).
-It gives an idea of how well the bone marrow, where new blood cells are made, is functioning.
+Complete blood count (CBC): This test measures levels of red blood cells (which carry oxygen throughout your body), white blood cells (which fight infections), and platelets (which help the blood clot).
+It gives an idea of how well the bone marrow (where new blood cells are made) is functioning.

-Blood chemistry tests and other tests: Blood chemistry tests check the levels of a number of minerals and other substances in the blood, some of which might be affected by liver cancer.
-For example, liver cancer can cause blood levels of calcium to rise, while blood glucose levels may fall.
-Liver cancer can also sometimes cause cholesterol levels to go up, so this may be checked as well.
+Blood chemistry tests and other tests: Blood chemistry tests check the levels of a number of substances in the blood, some of which might be affected by liver cancer.
+For example, liver cancer can raise blood levels of calcium, while blood glucose levels may fall.
+Liver cancer can also sometimes raise cholesterol levels, so this may be checked as well.